juand-r/naacl-2019-notes/README.md

 ##### :boom: Adversarial Training for Satire Detection: Controlling for Confounding Variables.
 Robert McHardy, Heike Adel and Roman Klinger

 **Motivation:** Models for satire detection might be learning the characteristics of the publication source.
-This is bad:

-- bad for generalization
-- misleading (we don't want Onion detectors, we want satire detectors).
+This is (a) for generalization, (b) misleading (we don't want Onion detectors, we want satire detectors).

 **Goal:** use adversarial training to improve the robustness of the model against confounding variable of publication source.